felixongom/diteorm/README.md

 ### Reading records from the database.

 This can be done using many methods which are all discussed below.
-All static methods that are used for reading records without chaining functionality takes in atleast two optional parameters, the where clause array / int and the fieldu want back.
+All static methods that are used for reading records without chaining functionality takes in atleast two optional parameters, the where clause array / int and the feilds you want back.
-The fields you want back can be passed as comma separated string value of the columns you want back **OR** as an array of all the fieldu want back.
+The fields you want back can be passed as comma separated string value of the columns you want back **OR** as an array of all the feilds you want back.
 As shown below
  ```php
 //get all the records from the table user
 $user = User::all(null, 'name, email');